Last updated on: 12/7/2020 | Author: ProCon.org

 Con 1

-Students are tested on grade-appropriate material, but they are not re-tested to determine if they have learned information they tested poorly on the year before.
-[69] Instead, as Steve Martinez, EdD, Superintendent of Twin Rivers Unified in California, and Rick Miller, Executive Director of CORE Districts, note, each “state currently reports yearly change, by comparing the scores of this year’s students against the scores of last year’s students who were in the same grade.
+Further, students are tested on grade-appropriate material, but they are not re-tested to determine if they have learned information they tested poorly on the year before.
+Instead, as Steve Martinez, Superintendent of Twin Rivers Unified in California, and Rick Miller, Executive Director of CORE Districts, note: each “state currently reports yearly change, by comparing the scores of this year’s students against the scores of last year’s students who were in the same grade.
 Even though educators, parents and policymakers might think change signals impact, it says much more about the change in who the students are because it is not measuring the growth of the same student from one year to the next.”
-[71]
+And, because each state develops its own tests, standardized tests are not necessarily comparable across state lines, leaving nationwide statistics shaky at best.
+[69] [71] [72]

 Busteed asks, “What if our overreliance on standardized testing has actually inhibited our ability to help students succeed and achieve in a multitude of other dimensions?
 For example, how effective are schools at identifying and educating students with high entrepreneurial talent?
 Or at training students to apply creative thinking to solve messy and complex issues with no easy answers?”
 [73]